 How Do Antacids Work?

 The stomach generates acids to break down the food into digestible substances that are absorbed by the intestines.
 But an imbalance in the production of stomach acids could cause heartburn and acidity.
-Antacids help control the production of excess stomach acids and restore the balance thus giving you relief from sour stomach, indigestion, heartburn, and tummy upset.
+Antacids help control the production of excess stomach acids and restore balance, thus giving you relief from a sour stomach, indigestion, heartburn, and tummy upset.

 They also help treat stomach pain, duodenaliRefers to the first part of the small intestine that absorbs water and nutrients from food from the stomach ulcers and reduce gas (1).